queryluke/masseffect-5e-data/data/class-features/medi-gel-enhancements.md

 Opioid | Within 1 minute of using this medi-gel, the next time you take damage that reduces you to 0 hit points but doesn't kill you outright, you are reduced to 1 hit point instead.
 Steroid | After using this medi-gel, add +2 damage to all melee damage for 1 minute.
 Minagen X3 | After using this medi-gel, gain +2 damage to all biotic powers and cantrips for 1 minute.
-Videlicet | After using this medi-gel, gain +2 bonus to all ranged tech attacks for 1 minute.
+Videlicet | After using this medi-gel, gain +2 bonus to all ranged tech attack rolls for 1 minute.
 Styptic | Increase the potency of the medi-gel by 1 level (maximum level is Superior)